Gepardec/vagrant-docker/README.md

 vagrant ssh
 ```

-once connected you are connected to the CentOS VM and can run your docker commands on a linux based system.
+once connected you are connected to the centos vm and can run your docker commands on a linux based system.

-**Hint:** the VM is only reachable from your host.
-You should not allow outside access since the VM is not hardend.
+**Hint:** the vm is only reachable from your host.
+You should not allow outside access since the vm is not hardend.
 This is a local playground and should not be allowed to be accessed via the network.

 ## Cleanup
 To destroy it once you no longer need it via